-7.3.5 Noise
+7.3.2 Noise

-The noise will exceed the permitted noise thresholds during an emergency alert and testing.
+The sirens will be located across various zones that all have different noise thresholds, the sirens will only infringe those standards twice a year during bi-annual tsunami siren testing.
 As noted above, this testing regime will encourage and promote tsunami siren evacuation practice and familiarise communities with the warning signals associated with this activity.
 While it is recognised that these warning systems will be noisy, effects will be temporary and considered necessary to promote good CDEM practices.
-Taking into account the temporary nature of the noise exceedance, adverse effects on the properties and persons that experience the exceeded noise levels are considered less than minor.

 Taking into account the temporary nature of the noise exceedance, adverse effects on the properties and persons that experience the exceeded noise levels are considered less than minor.